ChengWeiGu/Edge-Computing/README.md

 According to your system platform (x86 or arm64), please use the following ways to compile main.cpp:
 - For x86, execute `cpp/arima_cpp_demo/x86/compile.sh`.
-- For arm64, execute `cpp/arima_cpp_demo/arm64/build.sh` to compile main.cpp with `cpp/arima_cpp_demo/arm64/CMakeLists.txt`.
+- For arm64, execute `cpp/arima_cpp_demo/arm64/build.sh` with `cpp/arima_cpp_demo/arm64/CMakeLists.txt`.

-Finally, your can manage your folder like this
+Finally, you can manage your folder like this
 ```pgsql
 ar_wind_farm_arima_exe_file/
 ├── arm64-setable_preds/